alec-eickbusch/QOGS/README.md

 ---
 ## Usage

-Given a quantum control problem, optimization is performed in two steps:

-1.  **ECD_optimization**
-    Optimization of ECD circuit parameters (betas, phis, thetas) for a quantum control problem.
-This step does not depend on device-specic parameters.
-Built with tensorflow

-2. **ECD_pulse_construction**
-    Given device-specific parameters, this step complies oscillator and qubit pulses from the ECD circuit parameters found in step 1.

-**Please see examples folder for more information.
-Current documentation is contained in these examples.**
+to be updated soon.

 ---

-For any issues, comments, or questions, please open a github issue or contact: [alec.eickbusch@yale.edu](mailto:alec.eickbusch@yale.edu).
-Note: The codebase, examples, and documentation is under active developement.
+The codebase, examples, and documentation is under active developement.